Citus 11 is out! Now 100% open source. Read all about it in Marco’s release blog. 💥

 Under the covers, Citus Cloud creates a number of logical shards and place these across multiple physical nodes.
 Then when it comes time to scale to get more performance out of your system, you simply add more nodes, rebalance your data, and then you’re done.
 Scaling out your Citus database in the cloud is as easy as dragging a slider.

-If you want to get a better idea how the Citus extension to Postgres actually works and what it’s like to work with our team, we’d be happy to coordinate a live demo of Citus Cloud for you.
+If you want to get a better idea how the Citus extension to Postgres actually works and what it’s like to work with our team, we’d be happy to talk: just contact us.